The Little Vampire (book series): Main characters

-Anton is 9 years old and attends the 3rd grade.
+Anton (Tony in the English version) is 9 years old and attends the 3rd grade.
 He likes reading horror stories, especially vampire stories like those written by Sheridan Le Fanu or Hugh Walpole.
-After becoming involved in the world of vampires, he goes to great lengths to assist both his new friends, Rüdiger and Anna, and their family (who are not fully aware of Anton's friendship with Rüdiger) against potential dangers, including his own parents and especially Geiermeier.
+After becoming involved in the world of vampires, he goes to great lengths to assist both his new friends, Rüdiger and Anna, and their family (who are not fully aware of Anton's friendship with Rüdiger) against potential dangers, including his own parents and especially Geiermeier.At the end of the series, Anton's parents have separated and found new partners, making him feel left out and consider Anna's invitation to become a vampire himself.
+In the first edition of the final volume, titled Die Frage aller Fragen (The Question of All Questions), Anton decides to join his best friends as a vampire; in the 2024 re-edition, Dein Freund für immer (Your Friend Forever), he declines the offer but still preserves his friendship with Anna and Rüdiger.